xuj18/Genotype_Imputation_Pakistan/README.md

 10. snp_annotation.sh

-This file contains the R script to annotate the SNPs with different variant type (e.g., introns, extrons, missense).
+This file contains the shell script to annotate the SNPs with different variant type (e.g., introns, extrons, missense).

 # Citation